recursivenomad/ki-lime-pi-pico/ATTRIBUTION.md

-## Melissa Lee

-Source project title "Ki-Lime Pi" created by Melissa Lee in 2022, and donated with unconditional permission 🥧

 ## Markus Gyger

 Comprehensive alternate pin definitions as defined in the RP2040 datasheet inspired by the [schematic symbol][URL-Gyger-Symbol] created by Markus Gyger.